 - At least one, level (step-free) entrance into the dwelling.

 - Internal doors (870mm) and corridors (1000mm) that facilitate comfortable and unimpeded movement between spaces.

 - A toilet on the ground (or entry) level that provides easy access.
 (1200mm clearance in front of WC)

 - A bathroom and shower that provides easy access with a larger, ‘step-free’ shower recess.

 - Reinforced walls around the toilet, shower and bath to support the safe installation of grab rails at a later date

-No step entry, wider hallways, concrete paths around the home, are all simple, yet very effective livability features, to make homes easier to access, navigate and live in.
-We are living longer, and to design your home to be more versatile and to better meet the changing needs of the occupants over their lifetime, quite simply, just makes sense.
+No-step entry, wider hallways, concrete paths around the home, are all simple yet very effective livability features, to make homes easier to access, navigate and live in.
+We are living longer, and to design your home to be more versatile and to better meet the changing needs of the occupants over their lifetimes, quite simply, just makes sense.

 In time, we believe these features will be a standard item and Martin Locke Homes is proud to be the market leaders in this field.
 As an owner of a Martin Locke Home, you too would be future-proofing your investment.

-Martin Lock Homes is a member of the Centre for Universal Design Australia.
+Martin Locke Homes is a member of the Centre for Universal Design Australia.

 The aim of the organisation is to 'universalise' design in order to create a more inclusive world.
 The principles of Universal Design are being implemented internationally to bring about changes in design thinking so that all people are considered regardless of age, capability or background.